 As Pennsylvania’s largest city, Philadelphia is home to just over 1.5 million people.
 The city is located in Philadelphia County, the largest county in the state.
-With such a concentrated population, a significant number of Philadelphia residents struggle with drug or alcohol abuse.
+With such a concentrated population, a significant number of Philadelphia residents struggle with drug or alcohol use.

 The impact of addiction is so severe that, out of 44 other counties in America of similar size, Philadelphia County has the second-highest rate of drug overdose deaths in the nation.
-A key aspect of preventing these deaths and overcoming harmful patterns of drug abuse is effective drug and alcohol addiction treatment.
+A key aspect of preventing these deaths and overcoming harmful patterns of drug use is effective drug and alcohol addiction treatment.

 Addiction doesn’t discriminate or affect people from only certain walks of life.
 Instead, people of every race, gender, and socioeconomic class suffer the devastation of this disease.

 Because each person facing addiction is different, their treatment should be as well.
 The most successful programs are those that offer individualized treatment plans based on the patient’s unique needs.